I Had Hyperemesis Gravidarum: 3 times

-I had severe morning sickness, a.k.a. hyperemesis gravidarum (HG), with all my pregnancies.
-It was worse with each one; 12 weeks with my first son, 15 weeks with my daughter, and 40 weeks with my second son.
+I had severe morning sickness, a.k.a. hyperemesis gravidarum (HG), with all three of my pregnancies and each was worse than the one before ….
+12 weeks with my first son, 15 weeks with my daughter that I miscarried, and the full 40 weeks with my second son.

-Labor was NOTHING after weeks and months of living torture.
-I couldn’t lift my head, read a book, or drink more then a teaspoon of water.
-I’d give birth any day if it meant avoiding the nausea and suffering I had being pregnant.
+Labor was easy compared to the weeks and months living in a nauseas torturous state where I was unable to lift my head, read a book, or drink more than a teaspoon of water.
+I’d give birth any day if it meant avoiding the nausea and suffering, I felt during pregnancy.

 More about hyperemesis gravidarum here.